 This plugin supports both banners and ads administered and sold by you, together with external ad networks like Google Adsense.
 Let’s not forget that this plugin also provides you with additional impressive features such as ad scheduling, ad groups, ad analytics, and so on.

-You can generate as many ads as you want and simply insert them through custom widgets, shortcodes, or the post editor.
+You can generate as many site advertisements as you want and simply insert them through custom widgets, shortcodes, or the post editor.
 You can also include ad blocks in specific posts in WordPress, which is really useful if you want to enhance the performance of your ads without retouching the theme file.

 This is another strong WordPress ad management plugin that can be used for both hosted ads and rotational banner/network ads.

-With AdRotate, you to comfortably develop ads and ad groups for your WordPress posts by using shortcodes.
+With AdRotate, you can comfortably develop ads and ad groups for your WordPress posts by using shortcodes.
 You can also use custom widgets to insert ads in the sidebars of your posts, as well as analyze the effectiveness of your ads with basic stats and ad impressions.

-You can use this plugin for free, however, a pro version is much better because it provides you with some advanced features such as ad scheduling, geo-targeting, Adblock disguise, mobile adverts, managing the media and ad assents, and much more.
+You can use this plugin for free, however, a pro version is much better because it provides you with some advanced features such as ad scheduling, geo-targeting, Adblock disguise, mobile adverts, managing the media and ad assets, and much more.